 The Public Safety Assistants (PSA) program is part of the Department of Public Safety crime prevention services.
 The PSA personnel are not security officers or special police officers; they are part-time employees.
 PSAs provide service and assistance to members of the campus community.
-They are placed at designated areas on campus that include the Raymond A. DuFour Center and the Customer Service Center.

-Public Safety Assistants are stationed at the entrances of those location to offer a sense of safety to the staff, faculty and students.
+They are placed at designated areas on campus that include the Raymond A. DuFour Center and the Customer Service Center to offer a sense of safety to the staff, faculty, and students.
 They support DPS officers by being additional eyes and ears for the Department of Public Safety and act as a source of information and goodwill.